agnescameron/teaching-site/_posts/2020-02-03-the-vanilla-web.md

 *due {{page.assignment-due}}*<br>
 {{page.assignment}}

-Your solution should use loops and randomness.
-If you're confident with both these ideas (you should be!) try something a bit more daring.
+Criteria:
+* once a card has been dealt, it can't be dealt again (unless it gets shuffled into the pack)
+* '2 different approaches' means significantly different approaches to the task, not just the same functions dealing 2 decks of cards.

+Once you've got the basics down, try something a bit more exciting.
+Make it deal Texas hold'em!
 Add some graphics!
 Try a sorting algorithm!
-Check out ?? for some more inspiration.
 How the cards are shuffled, dealt, and displayed, and what kind of cards they are is up to you!

 ### readings:
 {{page.readings}}